Glutexo/form2json/README.md

 It is possible to change the JSON variable name.
 On the JavaScript side, call the _submitFormAsJson_ function like `Form2Json.submitFormAsJson(formElement, '_MyJsonVar_');`.
 On the PHP side, call the Json2Request method like `Form2Json::Json2Request('_MyJsonVar_');`.

 If you want to leave the JSON variable in the super-globals ($_GET, $_POST and $_REQUEST) after unpacking, provide the Json2Request method with the second argument being false: `Form2Json::Json2Request('__JSON', false);`.

+## Note ##

+If decimal numbers are used as array keys, the result of _getFormData_ will be different from what will be stored in the PHP variables.
+This is because PHP converts such array keys from floats to integers.
+This can solved by patching the _getFormData_ to translate the numeric array keys the same way as PHP does.
+I just didn’t do it (yet), since it is a very unlikely situation.